Meta Sues Ex-VP For Stealing Trade Secrets And Sharing Them With His New Employer

-- Meta sued a former vice president for stealing information about employees, suppliers, and vendors.
+- Meta has sued a former vice president for stealing information about Meta employees, suppliers, and vendors

 Meta is suing its former vice president of infrastructure for allegedly stealing data from the company.
 The stolen data includes human resource reports, supplier information of the company, and details about the company’s data centers.

-However, last year in June, he left his job out of nowhere and accepted a position as a VP of supply chain operations in a new startup.
-The company hasn’t been named in the lawsuit.
+However, last year in June, he suddenly left his job and accepted a position as a VP of supply chain operations in a new startup.
+Note that the accused person’s new company, his new employer, hasn’t been named in the lawsuit.

 - Breach of fiduciary duty